dwright37/trope-reports/reports/zephyr-7b-beta.md

 ## Tropes

-### T808: Focus should be on restorative, not punitive justice.
+### T808: Focus on restorative justice that repairs harm and promotes healing.

 |Support|
 |---|